 The EUPL is used outside Joinup (in other forges and for other projects).
-At the end of 2015, about 15,000 projects are reported to be distributed under the EUPL, in whole or in part (Github and other source code bases).
+At the end of 2015, about 15,000 projects are reported to be distributed under the EUPL, in whole or in part (according to Github and other source code bases).

-Within two years of its v1.1 publication and its certification by the Open Source Initiative (OSI), the EUPL is already widely used in Member States:
+Within two years of its v1.1 publication and its certification by the Open Source Initiative (OSI), the EUPL was already widely used in Member States: